 Electricians and plumbers must be registered as a contractor with the state, but are licensed by their local jurisdictions (e.g., city and/or county).
 For more details about registering as an electrician or plumber, visit the Iowa Division of Labor website.

 Not every business in Iowa requires a license.
 Furthermore, Iowa doesn’t even issue a general business license.
 Depending on the nature of your business, you may or may not be required to register and obtain a permit or license to operate.
 To determine if your business needs licenses or permits, check the Iowa Source Link website.

 For information about how to obtain business and occupational licenses and permits., visit the Iowa Source Link website.
 This site will provide links and contact information directing you to agencies that administer and issue business permits, licenses, and registration requirements.

 Iowa Tax Identification Numbers and Registration

 Businesses that operate within Iowa are required to register for one or more tax-specific identification numbers, licenses or permits, including income tax withholding, sales and use tax (seller’s permit), and unemployment insurance tax.
 Contact the Iowa Department of Revenue for more information about business registration and your tax obligations.

 Iowa Workers’ Compensation Insurance Requirements and Forms

-Businesses with employees are required to carry Workers’ Compensation Insurance coverage through a commercial carrier, on a self-insured basis, or through the state Workers’ Compensation Insurance program.
+Businesses with employees are required to carry workers’ compensation insurance coverage through a commercial carrier, on a self-insured basis, or through the state workers’ compensation insurance program at the Iowa Workforce Development website.